hlship/cli-tools/README.md

 argument, then passes the remaining arguments to the selected command.

 `cli-tools` can be used for tools that simply have options and arguments but not commands.
-It isn't intended for tools that have more deeply ne[sted levels of sub-commands.
+It isn't intended for tools that have more deeply nested levels of sub-commands.

 `cli-tools` can work with Babashka, or with Clojure, but the near instantaneous startup time of Babashka is compelling for the kind of low-ceremony tools that `cli-tools` is intended for.